winniec9153/sep10-freedom-project/tool/learning-log.md

 ### 3/7/25:
 * used [ Animate.css ](https://animate.style/) and read through it
-* watched a beginner tortial to get a better understanding [VIDEO](https://www.youtube.com/watch?v=VzbBcVRquYA)
+* watched a beginner tutorial to get a better understanding [VIDEO](https://www.youtube.com/watch?v=VzbBcVRquYA)
 * I modified the code by changing the animation from "`bounce`" to "`flash`"
     * allowing me to see how different effects function.
 * tried using animate_repeat to make it last longer